onekilo79/ftpd_test/readme.md

 ## Publichost explained

-The image from stillard would start up a server with a public host of ftp.foo.com by default.
-This means it thinks its own public address is ftp.foo.com.
+The image from stillard would start up a server with a public host of **ftp.foo.com** by default.
+This means it thinks its own public address is **ftp.foo.com**.

-When your run stillards image you have to remember to override the value PUBLICHOST every time you create the contaienr else it will never work locally as localhost.
+When your run stillards image you have to remember to override the value **PUBLICHOST** every time you create the container else it will never work locally as **localhost**.

 E.G. from Stillard's instructions: